101 Actionable Email Marketing Tips: The Definitive Guide [Updated]

 "People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!"

 - Theodore Levitt, Harvard Business School marketing professor

 It’s your job to make customers understand the benefits of your product.

-‘Always think about the customer and the benefit that email you’re about to press send on has to the recipient.
-If you’re struggling to identify that, then is it worth sending at all?’ - Jenna Tiffany
+"Always think about the customer and the benefit that email you’re about to press send on has to the recipient.
+If you’re struggling to identify that, then is it worth sending at all?"

-Take a look at the copy of Angie’s List email.
-The copy tells us the benefit of joining angie’s list.
+Take a look at the copy of FOOD52 email.

 Want to send an article or a topic (which require explanation) to your subscribers?

 You don’t have to send the entire article in your email.
 Just write the brief description of the content in your email, then include a link to read more on a webpage.

 See how Darius Foroux send the email after publishing the article or podcast.

 2. Drive visitors to a webpage which provide an opportunity to improve SEO and conversion.